nwchemgit/nwchem-wiki/Gaussian-Basis-AIMD.md

 ## QMD Keywords

-### dt_nucl: Nuclear time step
+### DT_NUCL: Nuclear time step

 This specifies the nuclear time step in atomic units (1 a.u. = 0.02419
 fs).
-Default 10.0 a.u.
+Default: 10.0 a.u.

-### nstep_nucl: Simulation steps
+### NSTEP_NUCL: Simulation steps

 This specifies the number of steps to take in the nuclear dynamics.
-Default 1000
+Default: 1000

-### targ\_temp: Temperature of the system
+### TARG_TEMP: Temperature of the system

 This specifies the temperature to use with the thermostat.
 Also it is used in generating initial velocities from the Maxwell-Boltzmann distribution.
-Default 298.15
-K
+Default: 298.15 K

-### thermostat: Thermostat for controling temperature of the simulation
+### THERMOSTAT: Thermostat for controling temperature of the simulation

 This specifies the thermostat to use for regulating the temperature of the nuclei.
 Possible options are: